MiguelRochaBE/RSVP-BCI-Target-Identification-Localization/README.md

 # RSVP-BCI-Target-Identification-Localization

-Project developed during my Master's Thesis in Biomedical Engineering at FEUP (FEUP_Dissertation_MiguelRocha_2024)
+Project developed during my Master's Thesis in Biomedical Engineering at FEUP (FEUP_Dissertation_MiguelRocha_2024).
+The EEG data is not available here since the *.edf* files are way too big.

 Some concepts detailed here were firstly tested with an online dataset comprising EEG data recorded in a similar paradigm, whose study is presented in PTL.pdf.